-From X to Y to Z: How Each Generation Prefers to Communicate7 min read
+From X to Y to Z: How Each Generation Prefers to Communicate

 Will an email, phone call, or text give you an edge when communicating with Generation X, Y, and Z?

-In a tight employment market like this one—when talent acquisition teams want to move through the recruitment process quickly, impress each and every one of their candidates, and fill open roles as fast as possible—it helps to know what insights, tools, and techniques will facilitate the best candidate experience.
+In a tight employment market like this one—when talent acquisition teams want to move through the recruitment process quickly, boost candidate , and fill open roles as quickly as possible—it helps to know what insights, tools, and techniques will attract top talent and facilitate the best candidate experience.

-Well, you’re in luck, because the 2019 Yello Recruiting Study provides insights on how to best communicate with candidates throughout the hiring process.
-The research outlines job search and decision-making behaviors for members of Generation X, Generation Y (also known as millennials), and Generation Z (the young people just now graduating from university and entering the workforce for the first time).
+Well, you’re in luck, because the 2019 Yello Recruiting Study provides insights on throughout each step of the hiring process.
+The research outlines job search and decision-making behaviors for members of Generation X, Generation Y (also known as ), and Generation Z (the young people just now graduating from university and entering the for the first time).

-According to our research, candidates across generations rank their communication preferences as follows:
+According to our research, candidates across all rank their as follows:

 Candidate Communication Preferences by Generation